apache/trafficserver/doc/reference/configuration/cache.config.en.rst

 .. important::

-   After you modify the :file:`cache.config` file, navigate to the Traffic Server bin directory; then run the :option:`traffic_line -x` command to apply changes.
+   After you modify the :file:`cache.config` file, navigate to the Traffic Server bin directory; then run the :option:`traffic_ctl config reload` command to apply changes.
 When you apply the changes to a node in a cluster, Traffic Server automatically applies the changes to all other nodes in the cluster.